dhaun/scrivx2pltr/README.md

 Use `--useLabelColors` to color the created Plottr scene cards with the label color the respective scenes have in Scrivener (requires Plottr 2021.3.9).

+If you are using Scrivener labels or keywords (or both) to connect scenes and characters, use `--labelsAreCharacters` and/or `--keywordsAreCharacters` to make that connection in Plottr, too.

 ## Caveats and Side Effects